Inflect logo

 Global Connectivity GradeBReliable regional performance for European transit.

-Direct Cloud On-Ramps0 – as of December 2025Frankfurt is the nearest major cloud hub.
+Direct Cloud On-Ramps0 – as of January 2026Frankfurt is the nearest major cloud hub.

-Disaster RiskLow (2.6/10) – as of December 2025Geologically stable with minimal natural threats.
+Disaster RiskLow (2.6/10) – as of January 2026Geologically stable with minimal natural threats.

 Tax IncentivesYesSupports renewable energy and digital modernization.

-Sales Tax19% VAT – as of December 2025Standard German value-added tax rate.
+Sales Tax19% VAT – as of January 2026Standard German value-added tax rate.

 Network & Connectivity Ecosystem

-Bielefeld operates as a specialized regional node, balancing local accessibility with reliable reach to major European exchanges.
+Bielefeld operates as a stable regional node, balancing local accessibility with reliable reach to major European exchanges.

-Carrier Density & Carrier Neutrality: Carrier count: over 5.
-The ecosystem features a mix of local providers and regional fiber specialists as of December 2025.
+Carrier Density & Carrier Neutrality: Carrier count: over 5 as of January 2026.
+The ecosystem features a mix of local providers and regional fiber specialists.
 This diversity provides a resilient foundation for multi-homed setups for industrial applications.

-Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions.
-There are no direct native on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure within the city limits as of December 2025.
-Frankfurt remains the primary hub for direct cloud ingestion, accessible through low-latency private network interconnects or regional transport layers.
+Direct Cloud On-Ramps: 0 direct on-ramps enabling access to 0 cloud regions as of January 2026.
+There are no direct native on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure within the city limits.
+Frankfurt remains the primary hub for direct cloud ingestion, accessible through private network interconnects.

-Internet Exchange Points (IXPs): Peering is typically managed through private interconnects or by backhauling traffic to DE-CIX in Frankfurt.
-This ensures the most efficient path for international traffic while maintaining regional stability as of December 2025.
+Internet Exchange Points (IXPs): Peering is typically managed through private interconnects or by backhauling traffic to DE-CIX in Frankfurt as of January 2026.
+This ensures the most efficient path for international traffic while maintaining regional stability.

 Power Analysis